 - 10.25 Progress by the sector has been too slow, despite repeated undertakings by the sector to advance this work.
 In particular, we are yet to see all the major banks and Kiwibank partnering with fintechs.
 Accordingly, government involvement (eg, via regulatory frameworks and backstops) appears necessary if we are to achieve the potential of open banking. - 10.26 While work on the various initiatives related to open banking is underway, setting clear milestones for progress will help drive momentum.
 Up until now, it has been too easy for target dates to be missed and New Zealand is falling behind other countries. - 10.27 Our draft recommendation is that industry and the Government work together to ensure, by June 2026, open banking is fully operational.
 Setting a clear deadline and having regulatory backstops available will support the acceleration of open banking.
 Our preliminary view is that meeting this milestone of being fully operational by June 2026 means, at a minimum: - 10.27.1 APIs enable a range of products and services: The design of APIs (both functional and non-functional aspects) should continue to advance, and each of the five largest banks should have deployed the most recent versions.
-The APIs that are designed and implemented should address use cases that promote competition and include payment initiation, confirmation of payee, account information, product information, and 'other actions' initiation such as opening and closing accounts. - 10.27.2 Widespread fintech use of APIs: the five largest banks should each be meeting the minimum requirements we have set with regard to partnering between banks and third party providers.
-Beyond minimum requirements, we would expect to see widespread partnering between banks and fintechs, including individual fintechs who have agreed commercial terms to partner with each of major banks and Kiwibank. - 10.27.3 Active participation in the digital identity market: the five largest banks should be actively participating in the digital identity market, through both providing verified digital identity credentials and accepting digital identity credentials from a wide range of third parties accredited under the trust framework.
-Key Government agencies that hold identifying information, like DIA which holds birth certificates and passports, should prioritise providing verified digital identity credentials.
+The APIs that are designed and implemented should address use cases that promote competition and include payment initiation, confirmation of payee, account information, product information, and 'other actions' initiation such as opening and closing accounts. - 10.27.2 Widespread fintech use of APIs: the five largest banks should each be meeting the minimum requirements we have set with regard to partnering between banks and third party providers.806 Beyond minimum requirements, we would expect to see widespread partnering between banks and fintechs, including individual fintechs who have agreed commercial terms to partner with each of major banks and Kiwibank. - 10.27.3 Active participation in the digital identity market: the five largest banks should be actively participating in the digital identity market, through both providing verified digital identity credentials and accepting digital identity credentials from a wide range of third parties accredited under the trust framework.
+Key Government agencies that hold identifying information, like DIA which holds birth certificates and passports, should prioritise providing verified digital identity credentials. - 10.27.4 Early adoption by Government: The Government should take an all-ofgovernment approach to accepting payments enabled by open banking functionality.
+This will help build confidence in open banking and assist in developing a market for open banking enabled products and services.